 When it comes to personal injury cases, the term “pain and suffering” has a specific meaning.
 This terminology is used to describe financial compensation for a person’s physical pain that results from an accident.
 Pain and suffering is only one of the types of damages that could be available through a personal injury lawsuit.

 Pain and suffering claims cover more damages than just the physical agony that follows immediately after an accident.
-In addition to this immediate pain, you could be entitled to compensation for any long-term pain as well.
+In addition to this immediate pain, you could be entitled to compensation for any long-term pain as well as emotional pain.
+Emotional pain can significantly impact a victim’s life following an accident and is considered part of the broader category of pain and suffering, which encompasses both physical and emotional injuries.

 Limits on Pain and Suffering Compensation in Hawaii